s-zeid/DerpScrubber/README.markdown

 -------------------------------------------
 Sets the percentage of the bar which is available to use to the given value **times 100.**  The highlighted area will be adjusted to reflect this change.
+`onMove` callbacks are **not** called.
+Defaults to 1.

 Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.
-Defaults to 1.

 DerpScrubber.setAvailablePercent(percent)
 -----------------------------------------
 Sets the percentage of the bar which is available to use to the given value.
-The highlighted area will be adjusted to reflect this change.
+The highlighted area will be adjusted to reflect this change. `onMove` callbacks are **not** called.
+Defaults to 1.

 Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.
-Defaults to 100%.

 DerpScrubber.setAvailableSize(size)
 -----------------------------------------
 Sets the size of the bar which is available to use to the given value.
-The highlighted area will be adjusted to reflect this change.
+The highlighted area will be adjusted to reflect this change.  `onMove` callbacks are **not** called.
+Defaults to 100%.

 Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.
-Defaults to 100%.

 `DerpScrubber.setAvailableCoefficient()` and
 `DerpScrubber.setAvailablePercent()` are preferred to this method.